chad borman 05/12/2014 @ 5:36pm

 Thanks for your response.
 We are always looking to serve our customers to the fullest extent.
 I wanted to offer some further thoughts on this bearish trade.
 We had some back-to-back sunny and warmer days that allowed for speedy planting.
 The rain started Saturday, but that doesn't mean everyone in the Midwest got it.
 This afternoon's Crop Progress Report will prove out this thought that rapid planting occurred.
 Now, the rain that you are talking about may be bullish if it keeps raining this week.
 But, that's not what the outlook calls for Monday.
 Anyway, thanks again for your interest in Agriculture.com markets coverage.

-DES MOINES, Iowa (Agriculture.com)—On Wednesday, the CME Group’s corn, soybean, and wheat…
+DES MOINES, Iowa (Agriculture.com)—With the CME Group’s corn, soybean and wheat markets turning…